usdot-jpo-ode/TDx/Creating_a_TDx_Feed.md

 - It is a lightweight data exchange format.
 - It is easy for humans to read and write.
 - It is easy for machines to parse and generate.
-- The format is designed to exchange spatial data, which is a primary goal of the Work Zone Data Working Group.
+- The format is designed to exchange spatial data.
 - It is an open specification and does not carry licensing burdens.
 - GeoJSON formatted-data is published as text files, so there is a low technological burden of entry.
 - GeoJSON validation, mapping, and visualization tools already exist and will ease adoption by producers and consumers.